 Physical Violence: Physical abuse between two members of a household can include any kind of contact that is carried out with the intention of inflicting bodily harm, intimidating the other, causing pain or offensive physical contact.
 This includes instances of hitting, punching, choking, burning, pushing, slapping, etc. Other, less damaging but still serious forms of physical abuse, includes spitting on someone, throwing food or a drink in your partner's face and/or other humiliating forms of contact that the person would find offensive.

 Sexual Violence: Sexual abuse between two domestic partners includes forcing upon the other any unwanted sexual contact.
 Even if both parties are spouses and have previously engaged in consensual sex, if one partner is being coerced against their will, this could be considered marital rape.
 The scope of this offense includes any intimidating and/or physically forceful behavior used to engage in an unwanted sexual act.
 Normally, marital rape is charged as a felony as it is Gross Sexual Assault.

-Maine Criminal Defense Lawyer
+Portland Maine Domestic Violence Defense Lawyer

 Penalties of a Domestic Violence Conviction